January 15, 2022

 - cannot distinguish between a live virus and fragments of dead viruses remaining in our bodies after a flu or a common cold we had in the past.
 Therefore, it cannot be used to reliably establish the viral load;

-- cannot identify a specific virus (or its “variant”) due to a small number of “markers” (genetic code fragments that it is looking for).
-Recently, the number of markers used in PCR tests was further reduced to 2, from previous 3 or 4;
+- cannot identify a specific virus (or its “variant”) due to a small number of “primers” (genetic code fragments that it is looking for).
+Recently, the number of primers used in PCR tests was further reduced to 2, from previous 3 or 4;

 - is often used improperly, with higher number of amplification cycles (Ct Threshold)